simon387/notes/java/liferay.md

   + set the just downloaded sdk as default
   + if you want you can set the source folder, tomcat bundle zip and javadoc
   + to edit a Liferay plugin just export from sdk (project nature:liferay should be already enabled)
-  + now the Liferay menu should be enabled from context menu (es. right click on project, liferay, build)
+  + now the Liferay menu should be enabled from context menu (es. right click on project, Liferay, build)
   + set the proxy if any in ```build-common-ivy.xml```
     + ```<setproxy proxyhost="" proxyport=""/>```
   + if some library cannot be downloaded automatically from ivy, just download and add it in ```/liferay-plugins-sdk-6.2/.ivy/cache``` (unzipped) [example of added zip](https://github.com/simon387/job_note/blob/master/java/jars/biz.zip)